DevDee2000/Reading-notes/Class 201/class04notes.md

 &nbsp;

-A. For myself I can definitely see how working on learning from fellow students and having greater efficiency could prove to be very helpful on my coding journey.These are both very critical skills that I wish to improve upon.
+A. For myself I can definitely see how working on learning from fellow students and having greater efficiency could prove to be very helpful on my coding journey.These are both very critical skills that I wish to improve upon.1`